SATISFACTORY ACADEMIC PROGRESS POLICY

 Students may request consideration for reinstatement to the financial aid programs through the following Appeal Process:

 If a student feels their failure to meet the minimum satisfactory academic progress standard was the result of an unusual or extraordinary situation that affected successful progression, the student may appeal to the Financial Aid Office.
 Examples of personal mitigating circumstances could include illness or injury of the student or dependent of the student, a death in the family, or other undue hardship as the result of special circumstances.
-An appeal form is available in the Financial Aid Office.
+Download an appeal form

 To provide consistency in decision-making, a designated Financial Aid Appeals Committee will make all appeal decisions in a timely manner upon review of the appeal form and any applicable documentation.
 The student must: